 January is not the easiest of months.
-The partying and excesses of the festive season is over and for many it’s back to work.
+The partying and excesses of the festive season are over and for many, it’s back to work.
 So it’s no surprise that January feels like the gloomiest month of the year.
 Add to that freezing weather, Christmas debts and the increase in bills, starting with utilities and groceries.
 Winter is always a challenging season for everyone, especially those trying to save.
 Here are some of our best tips for keeping your home warm whilst still keeping your winter bills affordable:

 Roofs & Walls